 The Trail Volunteer Fund is designed for projects of a few hundred to perhaps a few thousand dollars, thus complementing the major grants available from other sources.
 Proposals received by the first day of March, June, September, and December are reviewed in those months.
 The application process is simple, requiring just a short explanation of the project and how the Fund’s support will help.

-In 2008 and 2009 the Fund made grants for 24 projects on 11 trails, including 5 scout projects.
+From 2008 through 2021 the Fund made grants for 178 projects on 42 trails, including 17 scout projects.
 The project locations ranged from Somerset County in the south to Venango County in the north.
 The grants provided materials for volunteers to construct and install safety improvements, fencing, trail gates, picnic facilities and campsites, equipment and sheds to store it, information and interpretive signs, and even new trail surface.
 They also provided graffiti remover and communications equipment.
 Details on these grants are in the gallery of projects.

 We hope that over time the Fund’s endowment will grow large enough to provide this kind of support for the indefinite future and to enable larger grants.
 To that end, the Fund welcomes contributions from other people, either directly or by shopping online through our merchant links.

 For information not available on this web site, contact us.